gis-rpd/pipelines/metagenomics/essential-genes/README.md

 available databases, i.e. it might have to be downloaded first (please contact us to do so)

-For admins: The command to use is `java -jar $SNPEFFDIR/snpEff.jar download -c $SNPEFFDIR/snpEff.config -v $SPECIES`
+For admins: The command to use is `java -jar $SNPEFFDIR/snpEff.jar download -c $SNPEFFDIR/snpEff.config -v $SPECIES`.
+Also check first if the reference genome in question contains the same sequences (`dump -v -txt $genome`).